amingilani/indigo/about.md

 <figcaption>Amin Shah Gilani</figcaption>
 <figure>

+<h2>Work</h2>
+<ul class="skill-list">
+	<li>CTO @ <a href="https://nazdeeq.com">Nazdeeq</a></li>
+	<li>Freelance Engineer & Publications Editor @ <a href="https://www.toptal.com#contract-just-respected-software-architects">Toptal</a></li>
+</ul>

 <h2>About</h2>

 A superhero, developer, reader, author, foodie, and a Sunday-guitar-player; all in that order.
 I write what I like, but sometimes not, and any opinions I express are always my own.
 I can successfully speak two languages (English and Urdu), and stammer an incoherent mixture of three others (Seraiki, Punjabi, and Gibberish).
 I hate spinach, and I like my steak medium-well.

 This is my own personal corner of the internet, where I play God, and share my two <a href="https://en.wikipedia.org/wiki/Indian_anna">aanas</a> of wisdom.

-<h2>Work</h2>
-<ul class="skill-list">
-	<li>CTO @ <a href="https://nazdeeq.com">Nazdeeq</a></li>
-	<li>Freelance Engineer & Publications Editor @ <a href="https://www.toptal.com#contract-just-respected-software-architects">Toptal</a></li>
-</ul>
+<h2>Why do you call yourself a Cyborg?</h2>

+I have a [dangerous thing](https://dangerousthings.com/) inside me.
+That technically makes me a cyborg.

 <h2>Skills</h2>